Steve Weeks: Final seasons

-Weeks signed with the New York Islanders on September 16, 1991, and became the Islanders back-up goaltender for the 1991–92 season.
+Weeks was brought to the New York Islanders training camp in September 1991 after goaltender Mark Fitzpatrick suffered a relapse is his fight with a blood disorder.
+He signed with the Islanders on September 16, 1991, and became the Islanders back-up goaltender for the 1991–92 season.
 In 23 games with the Islanders, Weeks put together a solid 9–4–2 record with a 3.60 GAA and a .890 save percentage.
-On February 18, 1992, the Islanders traded Weeks to the Los Angeles Kings for the Kings' seventh round draft pick in the 1992 NHL Entry Draft.

-Weeks finished the 1991-92 season with the Kings, playing in seven games, going 1–3–0 with a 4.05 GAA and a .875 save percentage.
+On February 18, 1992, the Islanders traded Weeks to the Los Angeles Kings for the Kings' seventh round draft pick in the 1992 NHL entry draft.
+Weeks finished the 1991–92 season with the Kings as a backup to Kelly Hrudey, playing in seven games, going 1–3–0 with a 4.05 GAA and a .875 save percentage.

 After the season, Weeks became a free agent, and on June 16, 1992, he signed with the Washington Capitals.
-Less than two months later, on August 13, 1992, the Capitals traded Weeks to the expansion Ottawa Senators for future considerations.
+The Capitals had attempted to circumvent the rules of the upcoming 1992 NHL expansion draft by signing goaltender Bernie Wolfe who had not played since 1979 with the intent of exposing him in the draft in order to protect prospect Olaf Kölzig.
+The NHL told the Capitals that this was unacceptable and instead, the Capitals signed Weeks.
+He was not selected, though less than two months later, on August 13, 1992, the Capitals traded Weeks to the expansion Ottawa Senators for future considerations.

 In seven games with Ottawa in 1992–93, Weeks had a 0–5–0 record with a 7.23 GAA and a .792 save percentage.
 His struggles continued when he played in the minors, as in six games with the New Haven Senators of the AHL, Weeks went 0–6–0 with a 5.94 GAA.

-On February 20, 1993, Weeks announced his retirement from the NHL.
+Weeks announced his retirement from the NHL in 1993.